br0k3/openwrt-victure-wr1200/README.md

 ❗❗❗ DISCLAIMER ❗❗❗

 THIS IS FOR EDUCATIONAL PURPOSES ONLY!
 READ IN FULL BEFORE YOU DO ANYTHING.
 MAKE SURE YOU UNDERSTAND STEPS.
 IF UNCLEAR ASK FIRST!
-I AM NOT RESPONSIBLE FOR BRICKING DEVICE OR IF ANYTHING GOING WRONG.
+I AM NOT RESPONSIBLE FOR BRICKING DEVICE OR IF ANYTHING GOES WRONG.

 # openwrt-victure-wr1200
 Files and guide to upgrade router to newest OpenWrt.